-2) What if I begin E-Congress and realize that I will not be able to complete the simulation?
+3) What if I begin E-Congress and realize that I will not be able to complete the simulation?

 First, call us!
 We can often advise you on how to make it work for your class.
-If, however, you begin the simulation and run into scheduling, testing or computer issues that cannot be resolved and feel that you will not be able to complete the simulation just click the withdraw link from the National E-Congress page or please give us a call toll-free at 866.514.8389.
-Withdrawing or calling as soon as you know you will not be able to continue allows us to make adjustments to the simulation.
+If, however, you begin the simulation and run into scheduling, testing or computer issues that cannot be resolved and feel that you will not be able to complete the simulation, please us a call toll-free at 866.514.8389.
+Call us as soon as possible so we can make adjustments to the simulation.
 If you have been assigned bills during the Committee phase for your review and you believe you need to withdraw, please contact us immediately.
+Bill authors are depending on your review.

-3) What resources does YLI have to support the E-Congress simulation?
+4) What resources does YLI have to support the E-Congress simulation?